tehw0lf/ansible-cloud-instance/README.md

 create your instance with your SSH public key and add the key to your SSH agent

 run first ansible playbook
-`ansible-playbook --inventory-file=hosts provision-cloud-instance.yml`
+`ansible-playbook -i hosts provision-cloud-instance.yml`

-run second ansible playbook to delete the default users `ansible-playbook --inventory-file=hosts remove-default-users.yml`
+run second ansible playbook to delete the default users `ansible-playbook -i hosts remove-default-users.yml`